msidwell/terraform_classroom/terraform_102.md

 ## Exercise 2: Automating Your Environment with a Service Principle

 **NOTE: Always apply any credential data directly through the command line or use a secret management solution whenever possible!
-Be careful to never commit any credential data to a public repository (or even a private one).
+Be careful to never commit any credential data to any repository, even a private one!
 [Nefarious individuals](https://digitalguardian.com/blog/deloitte-hack-underscores-risk-credential-leaks) are [always](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html) crawling [repos](https://www.theregister.co.uk/2015/01/06/dev_blunder_shows_github_crawling_with_keyslurping_bots/) for this data and they [will use it](http://vertis.io/2013/12/16/unauthorised-litecoin-mining.html)!**

 Add a ```provider``` block to one of your *.tf files that utilizes a service principle.
 This requires that you create a service principle account to your cloud provider tenant.
 Instructions for creating the account and using its credentials can be found on the [backend type page](https://www.terraform.io/docs/backends/types/index.html) published by Hashicorp.
 Adding the service principle should show no needed changes to your resources once it authenticates successfully.